 If you read up on palm trees and plant a highly desirable species, you will have people falling over each other offering you money to buy your mature palm tree, so they can resell them for a profit.

 What is the best type of Palm to plant that does not grow too high?

 Often times, people search for moderately growing Palm trees that they could plant at home for indoor or outdoor landscapes.
 This is quite understandable, most people aren’t big fans of towering trees rising well above and covering their homes.
-There is a wide array of species of Palm trees that have moderate maximum height, and these types of plants are mostly acquired for planting indoors to provide decoration.
+There is a wide array of species of Palm trees that have a moderate maximum height, and these types of plants are mostly acquired for planting indoors to provide decoration.

 Parlor Palm is an appropriate example of moderately growing palm trees.
 These palms can reach 3 feet in height after a few years.
-At maturity and adequate development, they sprout colorful flowers that helps to beautify the environment.
+At maturity and adequate development, they sprout colorful flowers that help to beautify the environment.
 It is mostly grown indoors.

 Kentia Palm is another widely popular option.
-It is also mostly grown indoors and can reach maximum height of 5 feet at maturity.
+It is also mostly grown indoors and can reach a maximum height of 5 feet at maturity.
 Hence they serve as a great choice for folks searching for Palm trees with moderate height.

 Lady Palm grows up to 14 feet.
-The tree is slow-growing, so it takes a lot of years to achieve this height, but is still a good recommendation for people searching for Palm trees in this category.
+The tree is slow-growing, so it takes a lot of years to achieve this height but is still a good recommendation for people searching for Palm trees in this category.